 However, this is not the case for a beginning freelancer who’s just starting out.
 New freelancers have to put up a fight to find work and win clients.
 In this kind of a situation, a freelance site can be a great place to not only find work but also to gather some freelancing experience as well.

 For example, on freelance sites, you’ll learn how to write great proposals to convince clients that you’re the best.
 And you’ll work harder to deliver high-quality results to get better reviews from clients.
 It will pave the path toward a successful career.

 Should You Sign Up For Multiple Sites?

-One of the biggest mistakes most beginning freelancers make is joining every freelance site they can find and creating profiles all over the place to increase their chances of landing a job.
+One of the biggest mistakes most beginning freelancers makes is joining every freelance site they can find and creating profiles all over the place to increase their chances of landing a job.

 It makes sense, right?
 More platforms you use, more jobs you can apply to, right?
 Wrong!
 You will only be setting yourself up for failure with this kind of thinking.

 Think about it.
-Freelance sites such as UpWork uses intelligent algorithms to rank their freelancers.
-Highly rated freelancers are the ones who reply to their clients immediately and have better client reviews for delivering high-quality results.
+Freelance sites such as UpWork use intelligent algorithms to rank their freelancers.
+Highly-rated freelancers are the ones who reply to their clients immediately and have better client reviews for delivering high-quality results.